VictorTaelin/Bitspeak/README.md

 2. The pronounce is shorter (kupakare vs heightuppercaseessunderline dollar vs fourfourzerofourtwoeff).

-3. It is gentler to human menory as it has less traps ("was it uppercase or lowercase?")
+3. It is gentler to human menory as it has less traps ("was it uppercase or lowercase?").

 [Relevant XKCD](https://imgs.xkcd.com/comics/password_strength.png)